-Old Borough Cup Preview, Trends & Analysis
+Old Borough Cup Preview, Tips, Runners & Trends

-Contested over a distance of 1m6f is the Old Borough Cup which is scheduled to take place at Haydock.
-Below we have detailed past winners along with both trainer and jockey records in the race and see which trends have been set based on past winners of the Old Borough Cup.
+Contested over a distance of 1m6f is the Old Borough Cup, which is scheduled to take place at Haydock.
+Below we have detailed past winners along with both trainer and jockey records in the race, and see which trends have been set based on past winners of the Old Borough Cup.

-Old Borough Cup Preview, Trends & Analysis
+Old Borough Cup Preview, Tips, Runners & Trends

-Andy Powell Content Editor
+Andy Powell

-2024 Old Borough Cup Preview
+2026 Old Borough Cup Preview

-The Old Borough Cup is run in September of each year at the Haydock racecourse, the race is a class two handicap that is run over one mile and six furlongs and is open to runners who are aged three or older.
+The Old Borough Cup is run in September of each year at the Haydock racecourse.
+The race is a class two handicap that is run over one mile and six furlongs and is open to runners who are aged three or older.

 Old Borough Cup Information:

-We also have a dedicated Haydock tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Haydock Racecourse section for links to these.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Haydock tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Haydock Racecourse section for links to these.

 How competitive is the Old Borough Cup market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2022 when the race had an over-round of 110%.
-The race in 2019 was a race that was most in the bookie's favour with an over-round of 134%, whilst on average over the last 20 renewals of the Old Borough Cup, the over-round has been 122%, which means the bookie expects to pay out £100 for every £122 which is bet.
+The race in 2019 was a race that was most in the bookie's favour with an over-round of 134%, whilst on average over the last 20 renewals of the Old Borough Cup, the over-round has been 123%, which means the bookie expects to pay out £100 for every £123 which is bet.

-• 2010 - Kansai Spirit (2:55.64)
+1. Kansai Spirit (2:55.64) in 2010

-• 2021 - Island Brave (2:57.22)
+2. Island Brave (2:57.22) in 2021

-• 2012 - Sir Graham Wade (2:57.65)
+3. Sir Graham Wade (2:57.65) in 2012

 Old Borough Cup Past Winners